DA0717/DA0717.github.io/about.md

 + Academics: <u>academic@limuyu.cn</u>

 I will share some notes here, mostly about my major, interests and life.
 Actually, I just use it to save notes for different facilities.

-> To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.